All Scholars Program students who begin as entering first-year students will be required to take at least two Honors general education courses

 Honors courses are designed to be participatory and to encourage student involvement.
 Some are honors versions of regular general education courses.
 Others are courses designed specifically for Scholars students; many of these are also interdisciplinary.
 Honors courses are taught in much smaller sections than their conventional counterparts and offer students the opportunity to participate consistently, to explore the subject matter more deeply, and to work on group projects, do hands-on work, and even to conduct research.

-Upper division Scholars students will have the opportunity to do additional honors work under faculty supervision in established courses, enroll in graduate courses, participate in a faculty member's research project or lab, do an independent research project, a service-learning project, and/or an internship, job, or engage in a co-op experience.
+College sophomores or juniors Scholars students will have the opportunity to do additional honors work under faculty supervision in established courses, enroll in graduate courses, participate in a faculty member's research project or lab, do an independent research project, a service-learning project, and/or an internship, job, or engage in a co-op experience.
 In some departments, students will also be encouraged to attend professional meetings or conferences.
 Following are the upper division Scholars Program requirements for particular majors: